3D scanning Mer-Neith-it-es – Archaeologists excavate 2,500-year-old mummy as seen on ABC 7.30

 “The latest modern technology is being used to try to solve this ancient mystery.
 The first step is to laser-image the coffin and its contents to create a high-resolution 3-D model” Julia Holman ABC 7.30 Reporter.

-The engineers at Wysiwyg3d captured 34992310 Polygons and 2684354560 bit texcels taking weeks to stitch every pixel and polygon back together.
+3D Scanning Mer-neith-it-es collected over 34992310 Polygons and combined it with thousands of high-resolution photographs capturing 2684354560 bit texcels taking weeks to stitch every pixel and polygon back together

 ‘We have captured a very accurate archival record’, says Shane Rolton Managing Director Wysiwyg 3D.